-While studies have identified numerous strategies and techniques that are effective in the treatment of different mental health issues, a growing body of research shows that there are several guiding principles for screening and assessment and individualized care planning which provide the foundation for any treatment program: integrated programming, engagement of families in treatment efforts, and culturally competent service delivery.
+While studies have identified numerous strategies and techniques that are effective in the treatment of mental health issues, a growing body of research shows that there are several guiding principles for screening and assessment and individualized care planning which provide the foundation for any treatment program: integrated programming, engagement of families in treatment efforts, and culturally competent service delivery.
+These principles will be discussed in greater detail in the following paragraphs.